ava-labs/avalanche-cli/README.md

 ## Notable Features

+- Creation of Subnet-EVM
-- Creation of Subnet-EVM, and custom virtual machine subnet configurations
+- Creation of HyperVMs and custom virtual machine subnet configurations
 - Precompile integration and configuration
 - Local deployment of subnets for development and rapid prototyping
 - Fuji Testnet and Avalanche Mainnet deployment of subnets